 Problem is, it doesn’t do this all that well.

-Yes, it has antioxidant properties, but they’re not that strong.
+Yes, bamboo has antioxidant properties, but they’re weak.
 It doesn’t even compare to green tea in this department.

 Don’t get me wrong.
 I’m not saying bamboo is a crappy antioxidant and you shouldn’t use it.
 I’m just saying don’t use it alone.
 When it comes to antioxidants, the more the merrier.